 Credit One Visa Platinum® is our pick for the best credit card for people with bad credit because it offers automatic credit line increase reviews, updates all three credit bureaus and includes free monthly credit score tracking.
 In addition, it allows you to get pre-qualified for the card without affecting your credit score.
 Each one of those features has the potential to help people improve their credit rating, which is a priority for anyone with bad credit.

-Your credit utilization rate, which is result of dividing outstanding balance by credit limit, accounts for 30 percent of your FICO score.
+Your credit utilization rate, which is the result of dividing outstanding balance by credit limit, accounts for 30 percent of your FICO score.
 Credit One Visa Platinum® will automatically review your credit limit as soon as you’re eligible, as a reward for using your credit responsibly.
 Paying your bills on time accounts for 35 percent of your score, but it doesn’t mean squat if the credit card doesn’t report your exemplary payment history to the credit reporting agencies.
-Tracking your credit score not only provides a powerful incentive to continue spending responsibly, it could provide early warning that you’ve been the victim of identity theft.
+Tracking your credit score not only provides a powerful incentive to continue spending responsibly, it could provide an early warning that you’ve been the victim of identity theft.

 Credit One Visa Platinum® also emails or texts reminders when a payment is due and lets cardholders pick the payment due date that best fits your schedule.
 The interest rates for this card range from 17.9% to 23.9% APR, not bad for an offer to people with bad credit.
 The only catch is the annual fee, which could cost you anything from $35 to $99, depending on just how bad your credit its.